 HP has been tweeting all week about its OpenStack-based cloud computing service, released in private beta.
-It claims spaces are limited, but you wouldn’t think so from the amount of noise the company
+It claims spaces are limited, but you wouldn’t think so from the amount of noise the company has generated to gin up customers.

 The service runs on OpenStack, the open source cloud infrastructure software, which has been written about in more press releases than there are actual users.
 The service includes HP Cloud Compute and HP Cloud Object Storage -- analogous to Amazon Web Services' EC2 and S3 offerings that were launched approximately five years ago.